 Famous for its plunging cataracts and massive granite formations, this unparalleled parkland attracts more than four million visitors each year—with good reason.
-Nearly the size of Rhode Island and covering more than 1,100 square miles/284,899 hectares, Yosemite National Park dazzles with unforgettable natural beauty.
+Nearly the size of Rhode Island and covering more than 1,100 square miles, Yosemite National Park dazzles with unforgettable natural beauty.

-Most visitors head directly to Yosemite Valley, a 4,000-foot/1,220-meter-deep trough lined by sheer cliffs of glacially sculpted rock.
+Most visitors head directly to Yosemite Valley, a 4,000-foot-deep trough lined by sheer cliffs of glacially sculpted rock.
+(Ed. note: Before driving to Yosemite, visitors are advised to check the park's Current Conditions page.
+There can be road closures due to snow, flooding, and other weather conditions).
 Although glacial valleys with similar features exist elsewhere in the world, none can compete with this one, which legendary naturalist John Muir called “the incomparable Valley.”
 The crystal-clear Merced River bisects its verdant meadows.
 Powerful waterfalls, fed by spring snowmelt, plunge over its sheer granite walls.
 A mélange of wildlife—black bears, mule deer, coyotes, chipmunks, and hundreds of bird species—make their home within the Valley’s monumental walls.

 Yosemite’s south side is anchored by the small community of Wawona and the Mariposa Grove of Giant Sequoias, a dense cluster of the world’s largest trees by volume.
 Take a walk among the stately sequoias, then take a dip in Wawona’s swimming holes or go for a horse-drawn carriage ride at the Pioneer Yosemite History Center.
 Spend the night at the 19th-century Wawona Hotel, an elegant reflection of days gone by.